EE5109-Control-Locomotion-Navigation/OpenCV_depth_cam/README.md

 Submit your results as a group on Canvas.
 Ensure everyone's names are included in the submission.

+# Update!!!
+Use cam_arm_demo.py as a template for this assignment.
+This file is a simple script that will:
+- home the robot arm
+- scan a qr code
+- move the robot arm (forward kinematics i.e. set the joint angles)
+- move the robot arm (inverse kinematics i.e. set the pose in 3D space)

 **Equipment Needed:**
 - 6-DOF WLKATA Robot Arm
 - Camera (OAK-D Lite or equivalent)